ipvalverde/PipelineNet/README.md

 The chain of responsibility also has two implementations: `ResponsibilityChain<TParameter, TReturn>` and `AsyncResponsibilityChain<TParameter, TReturn>`.
 Both have the same functionaly, aggregate and execute a series of middleware retrieving a return type.

-One difference of chain responsibility when compared to pipeline is the fallback function that can be defined with the `Finally` method.
-You can set one function for chain of responsibility, calling the method more than once will replace the previous function defined.
+One difference of chain responsibility when compared to pipeline is the fallback that can be defined with the `Finally` method.
+You can set one finally for chain of responsibility, calling the method more than once will replace the previous type used.

 As we already have an example of a chain of responsibility, here is an example using the asynchronous implementation:
 If you want to, you can use the asynchronous version, using asynchronous middleware.
 Changing the instantiation to: